Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Synthetic Parameter Recovery

-In this section, we investigate how to leverage the \( \pmbp(d,e) \) process to estimate the parameters of a multivariate Hawkes model in the partially interval-censored settings.
-We approach the task numerically and conduct synthetic experiments to study the quality of the approximation.
-We sample realizations from a $d$-dimensional Hawkes process, interval-censor some dimensions using increasingly long interval lengths, and fit the \( \pmbp(d,e) \) model on the obtained partially interval-censored data.
-Finally, we compare the fitted $\pmbp$ parameters with the original Hawkes parameters.
+In this section, we test on synthetic data the MHP parameter recovery by \( \pmbp(d,e) \).
+We use the setting of partial interval-censoring with a constant exogenous term $\boldsymbol{\mu}(t) = \boldsymbol{\nu}$.
+We sample realizations from a $d$-dimensional MHP, interval-censor $e$ dimensions using increasingly wide observation window lengths, and fit the \( \pmbp(d,e) \) model on the obtained partially interval-censored data.
+We inspect the recovery of parameters when varying $d$ and $e$.
+We perform convergence analysis on the \( \pmbp(d,e) \) parameter estimates for various hyperparameter configurations in Sec.
+14.2 of the SI \cite{appendix},